mykeels/Outsorcery/README.md

 server.RemoteWorkException += MyServerOnRemoteWorkExceptionHandler;
 ```

 When an exception occurs during DoWorkAsync on the Work Server, that exception is returned to the client before closing the connection.
-The Outsourced Worker then throws the exception on the client.
-This allows you to react to work related exceptions on the client.
-In the below example, we only retry the work if the exception that occurred is due to "Bad luck".
+The Outsourced Worker then re-throws the exception on the client.
+This allows you to react to work related exceptions locally.
+In the below example, the work is only retried if the exception that occurred is due to "Bad luck".

 ```
 // WORK ITEM